adfresca/sdk-unity/README.md

 }
 ```

-You will implement your own 'SendItemToUser()' method.
-This method may send the current user info and item's uniqueValue to your server.
-Then server gives the item to the user.
+You need to implement your own 'SendItemToUser()' method.
+This method may send the current user info and item's uniqueValue to your server, which willl give the item to the user.

-onReward event is called when each type of campaign's reward condition is completed.
+The onReward event is called when a campaign's reward condition is met.

-- Announcement Campaign: the event is called when your user see the campaign contents
+- Announcement Campaign: event is called when a user sees the campaign content.
-- Incentivized CPI Campaign: the event is called when SDK checks Advertising App's install
+- Incentivized CPI Campaign: event is called when our SDK confirms that the advertising app is installed.
-- Incentivized CPA Campaign: the event is called after SDK checks Advertising App's install and the user called the targeted marketing moment in Advertising App
+- Incentivized CPA Campaign: event is called after our SDK confirms that the advertising app is installed and the user completes the intended action (calling the specified marketing moment.)

-If your users have any network disconnection or loss in theirs device, our SDK stored the reward data in the app's local storage, and then re-check in the next app session.
-So, we guarantee users will always get the reward from our SDK.
+If users have any network connectivity issues, our SDK stores the reward data in the app's local storage, and then deliver the reward when users run the app again.
+This guarantees that users will always get the reward from our SDK.

 * * *